Spitfire-Frozone/Phd-Markdowns/VHbb_2Lep_Reader.md

 source ./FrameworkSub/bootstrap/setup.sh origin/master branch
 ~~~
 Now we need to:
-- Choose the analysis base,
-- > Found in FrameworkSub/bootstrap/release.txt and can be changed
+- Choose the analysis base which can be found in FrameworkSub/bootstrap/release.txt and can be changed

 > cd ../build
 > setupATLAS
 > lsetup asetup
 > For branch or tag
 > release=`cat ../source/FrameworkSub/bootstrap/release.txt`
 > echo "release=$release"
 > asetup AnalysisBase,$release,here
 > cp CMakeLists.txt ../source

 - Get access to numpy (if you don't already have it)
 > lsetup 'lcgenv -p LCG_91 x86_64-slc6-gcc62-opt numpy'

 - Compile the repository to create the  "hsg5framework" executable
 > cmake ../source
 > cmake --build
 >   > make -j4   [ if you change the package but DO NOT add a new file. ]

 - Set up the compiled environment.
 > source x86_64-slc6-gcc62-opt/setup.sh